alabsi91/react-js-pager/readme.md

 ### wheelScrollWithAnimation : _[Boolean] [optional]_

-- Wither to use animations when changing pages with mouse scroll wheel or not.
+- Whether to use animation when changing pages with mouse scroll wheel or not.
 - **Default Value** `true`

 ### showScrollbar : _[Boolean] [optional]_

-- Wither to show or hide pager scrollbar.
+- Whether to show or hide Pager scrollbar.
+- Will show scrollbar on the bottom for `horizontal` orientation and on the left for `vertical` orientation.
 - **Default Value** `false`

 ### animationStyle : _[ 'blur' | 'opacity' | 'scroll' | 'scale' | 'scaleX' | 'scaleY' | 'rotateX' | 'rotateY' ] [optional]_